pbollhorn/bi-group-5-and-9/exam_project/README.md

 - Is there a correlation between budget and vote_average?

 #### Predicting vote_average:
-- Predicting if a movie will be good, ok or bad
-- Can we make a classification machine learning model to predict movie rating?
+- Can we make a classification machine learning model that predicts vote_average from budget, runtime and genres?

 #### Lead actor age and gender: